Motor racing-Leclerc on pole in Baku after crash-hit qualifying | Sports-Games

 Motor racing-Leclerc on pole in Baku after crash-hit qualifying

-Hamilton has a record 100 pole positions to his credit but his front row placing was perhaps an even bigger surprise than Leclerc's result, with Mercedes struggling for pace all through practice and Red Bull on top.
+Hamilton has a record 100 pole positions but his placing still came as a surprise, with Mercedes struggling for pace through practice and Red Bull on top.
 "This is such a monumental result for us because we've been struggling like you couldn't believe all weekend," said the Briton, who was only 11th in opening practice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)